 - This is not organizing one panel at a major meeting.

-Documentation of administrative work must be provided with application and may include one of the following: 1) email/letter of invitation, 2) web link or 3) correspondence regarding administrative work.
+Documentation of administrative work must be provided with application and may include one of the following: 1) email/letter of invitation, 2) web link or 3) correspondence or outline regarding administrative work.

 Only one active administrative award is fundable annually.

 Active Pedagogical Development Awards determined by the following criteria

 - Participate at workshops or conferences where faculty are receiving substantial training to improve student learning and their teaching effectiveness.

 Documentation of pedagogical development must be provided with application and may include one of the following: 1) email/letter of invitation or 2) web link or 3) outline of substantial training.

 Passive Awards: Attendance or administration determined by the following criteria:

 - Presentation of material that substantially repeats any material presented previously at a different event and requires no additional preparation.

 Documentation of passive participation must be attached to the application and may include: 1) a receipt for registration, 2) confirmation of travel.